-Rankings
+F. Rankings

 - a.
-There will be separate ranking committees for each gender comprising one voting representative from each zone (where a 4A team exists).
-One additional non-voting member of each committee will be designated as the tabulator and will be responsible for receiving and compiling all results submitted by individual committee members.
-Recruitment of ranking committee members and tabulators as well as determination of the ranking timeline will be the responsibility of the Volleyball Commissioners annually. - b.
-Rankings will be done bi-weekly.
-A total of four (4) rankings will be developed prior to the power pool rankings for the provincial tournament.
-A final ranking will take place on the Monday preceding the championship Tournament after all qualifying teams have been identified.
-A ranking timeline will be posted no later than September 7 annually. - c.
+There will be separate ranking committees for each gender consisting of at least three members and the Commissioner, with all but the Commissioner having voting privileges.
+The respective committees will be formed as follows: North Region (NE, NW, Edmonton), Central Region (C, NC), South Region (SC, S, Calgary) - Recruitment of ranking committee members as well as determination of the ranking timeline will be the responsibility of the Volleyball Commissioners annually. - b.
+A total of two (2) rankings will be developed prior to the power pool rankings for the provincial tournament.
+A final ranking will take place on the Sunday preceding the championship Tournament after all qualifying teams have been identified.
+A ranking timeline will be posted no later than September 7 annually.

+- c.
 By 12:00 p.m. on Monday prior to each release date, each committee member is responsible for procuring and emailing all other committee members any information deemed important to an accurate and valid ranking.
 This information shall include, but not be limited to: - 01. final standings from tournament play that involve prospective ranked teams in their zone - 02. match results for league play involving prospective ranked teams in their zone - 03. general comments about prospective ranked teams and their players (injuries, etc.) - 04. a preliminary ranking based on all available information collected to that point (1st, 2nd, 3rd, etc.)

-All members will have access to the results from the previous two weekends (from the emails the rankers share) and know how other members have ranked.
-By 6:00 p.m. on Tuesday of the ranking week, each member will then send an email with their final ranking to the tabulator only.
-Once the tabulator has received all the rankings, a reverse points ranking will be applied, meaning that a team that receives a first place ranking will receive 10 points.
+All members will have access to the results through SRS.
+By 6:00 p.m. on Tuesday of the ranking week, each member will submit their rankings on the SRS; a reverse points ranking will be applied, meaning that a team that receives a first place ranking will receive 10 points.
 A second place ranking receives 9 points and so on.